aliartos/git-tag/README.md

 }
 ```

-**Note:** The configuration file supports JSON5 format (with comments and unquoted keys) or standard JSON.
+**Note:** The configuration file supports both JSON5 format (with comments, unquoted keys, and trailing commas) and standard JSON.
+JSON5 files are automatically converted when the script runs.
+The default config file is `config.json5`, but you can use `config.json` if preferred.

 ### Configuration Fields